 Director of Leadership Programs

 Assistant Professor of History

 Dr. Harold Mock directs the Office of Leadership Programs and teaches courses on principles of leadership.
-A specialist in international affairs and transatlantic relations, Dr. Mock is currently writing a book entitled Dangerous Power: An International History of German Unification, 1969-1993.
+A specialist in international affairs and transatlantic relations, he is currently writing a book entitled Dangerous Power: An International History of German Unification, 1969-1993.
+Dr. Mock's research and teaching interests include civil-military relations, particularly related to nuclear strategy and defense planning in western Europe.
 He holds a Ph.D. in history from the University of Virginia, where he previously served as Bradley Research Fellow.
-Additionally, Dr. Mock holds a master's degree in history from Virginia and a bachelor's degrees in political science and history from Georgia College.
+Additionally, Dr. Mock holds a master's degree in history from Virginia and bachelor's degrees in political science and history from Georgia College.